What'll You Do About Me

 "What'll You Do About Me" is a country music song written by Dennis Linde.
 It was originally recorded in 1984 by McGuffey Lane and then by Steve Earle.
-It has also been recorded by Randy Travis on his 1987 album, Always & Forever, The Forester Sisters in 1992, and Doug Supernaw, the latter of whom took it to Top 20 on the Billboard country charts in early 1995.
+It has also been recorded by Randy Travis on his 1987 album, Always & Forever, The Forester Sisters in 1992, and Doug Supernaw, the last of whom took it to the Top 20 on the Billboard country charts in early 1995.
+Supernaw's version appears on his album Deep Thoughts from a Shallow Mind.
+Supernaw's version was met with mixed reception, and denied airplay by certain radio stations across the United States, due to concerns over its lyrical content of stalking.

 Content

-"What'll You Do About Me" is an uptempo describing a stalker who is singing to his object of affection.
+"What'll You Do About Me" describes a stalker who is singing to his object of affection.
 Specifically, what initially began as a one-night stand between the narrator and the woman in question ultimately results in the narrator developing an obsessive behavior towards her that he shamelessly declares unstoppable regardless of any attempt on the woman's part to isolate herself from the narrator or to prevent his behavior from escalating.